Country information for Hungary - Systems of support and specialist provision

-As seen above, the development objectives of education and inclusive education in the 2014–2020 period are determined by the National Disability Programme 2015–2025, the Human Resources Development Operational Programme 2014–2020 and the Public Education Development Strategy 2021–2027.
+The education and inclusive education development objectives in the 2021–2027 period are determined by the National Disability Programme 2015–2025, the Human Resources Development Operational Programme 2021–2027 and the Public Education Development Strategy 2021–2027.
 For more information on these strategies, see the Legislation and policy section.

 Placement in special schools

-Neither the previous nor the current Act on Public Education includes any provisions on whether children with disabilities have to be educated in special education institutions/classes established for this purpose or together with other learners.
-It allows both options and stipulates compliance with the subjective and objective conditions required for specific education and teaching as a criterion.
-Learners with SEN have the right to receive special education and conductive education within the framework of special treatment and within the framework of inclusive education, after their eligibility is determined.
-Special needs education is provided for in line with the committee of experts’ opinion.
+Neither the previous nor the current Act on Public Education state whether children with disabilities have to be educated either in special education institutions/classes established for this purpose or together with other learners.
+It allows both options and stipulates compliance with the subjective and objective conditions required for specific education and teaching.
+Learners with SEN have the right to receive special and conductive education within the framework of special treatment and within the framework of inclusive education, after their eligibility is determined.
+Special needs education is provided for, in line with the committee of experts’ opinion.

-Parents can select the educational institution that provides appropriate education for learners with SEN based on the relevant committee’s expert opinion, in line with the needs and possibilities of parents and children.
+Parents can select the educational institution that provides the most appropriate education for their children, based on the relevant committee’s expert opinion and in line with the needs and possibilities of parents and children.
 If parents disagree with the committee’s opinion, they can initiate a review procedure.

 Provision within mainstream schools

-The committee of experts (in the county pedagogical assistance service institution) shall draw up an expert opinion on the basis of its complex psychological, pedagogical-special educational, and medical examination.
-It shall make suggestions, based on the results of the examinations, for the education of learners with SEN or who are facing difficulties in integration, learning or behaviour within the framework of special treatment, as well as the method, form and place of education.
-The professional diagnostic committee informs the parents of the list of institutions where their child with SEN can take part in inclusive kindergarten or school education.
-The parents choose a public education institution from the list recommended by the professional diagnostic committee.
+The committee of experts (in the county pedagogical assistance service institution) draws up an expert opinion based on a complex psychological, pedagogical-special educational and medical examination.
+It makes suggestions, based on the results of the examinations, on the education of learners with SEN or who face difficulties in integration, learning or behaviour within the framework of special treatment, as well as the method, form and place of education.
+The professional diagnostic committee provides parents with a list of institutions where their child can take part in inclusive kindergarten or school education.
+The parents choose a public education institution from the recommended list .

 In the 1980s, a diversified special education institution system was established in Hungary.
-Kindergartens opened for children who were blind, deaf, had disabilities or speech impairments and for learners with intellectual disabilities, as well as schools for learners with physical, sensory or multiple disabilities.
-The institutions for learners with physical, sensory or speech disabilities or impairment and half of the schools for learners with intellectual disabilities, admitting children from a county, a region or the whole country, were jointly operated with public dormitories in the form of a boarding school.
+Kindergartens opened for children who were blind, deaf, had disabilities or speech impairments and for learners with intellectual disabilities.
+Schools opened for learners with physical, sensory or multiple disabilities.
+The institutions for learners with physical, sensory or speech disabilities or impairments and half of the schools for learners with intellectual disabilities, admitting children from a county, a region or the whole country, were jointly operated in the form of boarding schools with public dormitories.
 The aim of social inclusion was already clear in this period.
-The establishment of a separate institutional network was justified by the belief that children with similar problems would develop faster under special and more beneficial conditions and, at the same time, the groups from which such children were removed would be more homogeneous.
+The separate institutional network was justified by the belief that learners with similar problems would develop faster with special and more beneficial conditions, while the groups from which these children were removed would be more homogeneous.

-Basic schools teaching learners with intellectual disabilities operated as closed schools until the introduction of Act I of 1985 on Education, because the qualification obtained in such schools did not entitle learners to continue their studies.
+Basic schools teaching learners with intellectual disabilities operated as closed schools until the introduction of Act I of 1985 on Education.
+The qualification obtained in the closed schools did not entitle learners to continue their studies.
 In 1985, this closed method was terminated and a new institution – the special school – emerged to provide upper-secondary education to learners who could not be taught with other learners.
 The establishment of such schools was a significant step towards providing professional education to learners with disabilities.

 - Educational institutions involved in special education must employ specialist educators.
 Experts with appropriate professional qualifications may also be provided through the mobile network of specialist educators.

-- According to the law, learners with SEN can be educated partly or completely with peers in the same kindergarten group or school class.
+- Learners with SEN can be educated partly or completely with peers in the same kindergarten group or school class.

 Since 2003, various special institutions have been transformed into methodology centres, currently known as USEMIs.
 These institutions provide active co-operation to support collaboration for the benefit of inclusive education.

-Currently, 70% of learners with disabilities participating in the public education system receive education in an inclusive methodological framework.
+Currently, 72% of learners with disabilities participating in the public education and vocational education system receive education in an inclusive methodological framework.

-Under the Act on Public Education, which came into force in September 2012, institutions involved in SEN diagnosis service provision were organised into regional networks (pedagogical assistance services).
-The operator of these institutions and services became the state instead of municipalities.
+Under Act CXC of 2011 on National Public Education, which came into force in September 2012, institutions involved in SEN diagnosis service provision were organised into regional networks (pedagogical assistance services).
+The state became the operator of these institutions and services, instead of municipalities.
 The service capacity was revised and restructured.
-The aim of the structural change was to operate as a coherent system and to provide more stable access to services.
+The aim of the structural change was to operate a coherent system and to provide more stable access to services.
 The pedagogical assistance services assist in the educational work of parents and teachers, as well as in the performance of the educational institutions’ duties.

-According to a recent modification of the regulation, at national level the national institution maintenance centre is responsible for arrangements for learners with disabilities.
+According to a recent modification of the regulation, the national institution maintenance centre is responsible for arrangements for learners with disabilities at national level.

 National and county-level expert committees ascertain physical, sensory, intellectual and speech disabilities.
 The committee of experts examining sight, hearing and speech operates at national level, while those examining learning abilities operate in Budapest and in each county.
 The members of the committees are psychologists, special educators and medical doctors.
-They draw up an expert opinion on the child.
-Based on this opinion, they make a proposal for the institution providing kindergarten education or school education, as well as for the specific requirements for education and teaching of the child or learner.
+They draw up an expert opinion on the learner.
+Based on this opinion, they propose the institution providing kindergarten or school education, as well as the specific requirements for the learner’s education and teaching.

 The committees for diagnosing physical, sensory (visual and hearing) and speech impairments operate at national level.
 The committees of experts examining learning abilities operate in each county and in Budapest (to establish or exclude diagnoses classified in the collective category of intellectual disability and ‘permanent and severe disability of the education and learning process due to psychiatric developmental disorders’).

-Diagnostic tests and diagnostic and therapeutic protocols are being prepared for successful identification, placement and programming for children and learners with SEN. Under the Social Renewal Operative Programme 3.4.2/B, started in January 2013, the focus is on the development of pedagogical assistance services, which provide special education consultation, early development, education and care, developmental education, expert activity, educational guidance, etc. Education for learners with SEN in the mainstream school system and their school inclusion must be achieved through pedagogical improvements assisting these needs, as well as their practical implementation.
+Diagnostic tests and diagnostic and therapeutic protocols were prepared for successful identification, placement and programming for children and learners with SEN. The Social Renewal Operative Programme 3.4.2/B, started in January 2013, focuses on developing pedagogical assistance services, which provide special education consultation, early development education and care, developmental education, expert activity, educational guidance, etc. Education for learners with SEN in the mainstream school system and their school inclusion must be achieved through pedagogical improvements assisting these needs, as well as their practical implementation.
 Institutions educating learners with SEN must be prepared to provide methodological services to broaden the scope of institutions with integrated/inclusive education.

 Quality indicators for special needs education

-According to the Act on Public Education, the school operator evaluates the execution of tasks defined in the pedagogical programme of the educational institution and the effectiveness of the professional teaching work and controls the pedagogical programme, school rules and the Organisational and Operational Rules.
+According to the Act on Public Education, the school operator evaluates the execution of the educational institution’s pedagogical programme and the effectiveness of professional teaching.
+The operator also controls the pedagogical programme, school rules and the Organisational and Operational Rules.
 Since September 2012, the Educational Authority is entitled to conduct school-based pedagogical evaluation at least once every five years.

-Specialist teachers working towards inclusion and experts from special schools assisted in developing the system for assessing pupils with SEN. In the framework of a project financed by the Office of Education in Hungary in 2015, international tests of competencies in maths and Hungarian grammar and literature were adapted for pupils with SEN. The work also involved a pilot programme to try out the developed devices regarding the different groups of learners with SEN.
+Specialist teachers working towards inclusion and experts from special schools assisted in developing the system for assessing pupils with SEN. The Education Authority adapted international tests of competencies in maths and Hungarian grammar and literature for learners with SEN in 2015.
+The work also involved a pilot programme to test the devices developed for the different groups of learners with SEN.

 The pedagogical support institutions are: